tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-191-number-of-1-bits.md

 ---
-title: 191.
+title: LeetCode 191.
 Number of 1 Bits
 description: Write a function that takes an unsigned integer and returns the number of '1' bits it has (also known as the Hamming weight).
 ---